Joanna Woodward (actress): Career

 Upon graduating from drama school, Woodward appeared in the 2009 and 2010 productions of The Adventures of Jason and the Argonauts at the Scoop and Pages: Promised Land at the Union Theatre, both in South London, as well as Puss in Boots at the Corn Exchange in Newbury.
 In 2011, she starred as Audrey in a production of Little Shop of Horrors at Kilworth House in Leicestershire.

 Woodward made her West End debut with roles as an understudy in Merrily We Roll Along at the Menier Chocolate Factory and Coco DuBois in The Hurly Burly Show at the Duchess Theatre.
 In 2013 and 2014, she played Tinkerbell and Gwendolyn in the musical Lost Boy at the Finborough Theatre and Charing Cross Theatre.
 She also appeared in Fings Ain't Wot They Used T'Be at the Theatre Royal Stratford East.

 In 2015, Woodward joined the original West End cast of Beautiful: The Carole King Musical at the Aldwych Theatre as Betty.
 She was also an understudy for the titular Carole King.
-For her performance in the 2017 production of The Life at Southwark Playhouse, Woodward earned an Off West End Award nomination for Best Supporting Female In A Musical.
+For her performance in the 2017 production of The Life at Southwark Playhouse, Woodward was nominated for the Offie for Best Supporting Female In A Musical.

 Woodward would originate the role of Clare opposite David Hunter in the stage musical adaptation of The Time Traveller's Wife, which had its world premiere at Storyhouse in Chester in 2022 followed by a West End run at the Apollo Theatre in 2023.